 Early Childhood Education

 This course is designed as an overview of early childhood care and education, including the basic values, structure, organization and programming in early childhood.
 Examination of the student's personal qualities in relationship to expectations of the field is addressed throughout the course.
-A field experience component of 15 contact hours of direct observation in a variety of early childhood settings is required.
-DCFS Background Check through Accurate Biometrics is required.
-Lecture, four hours per week; observation, fourteen hours.
+A field experience component of 15 contact hours in a variety of early childhood settings is required with a minimum of 10 hours declared as ECE supervised experience.
+Students currently in the workforce who have documented 1600 clock hours may be eligible for the online format of the course.
+Students are required to become a member of the TEACH organization on campus or documentation of membership to an education-based professional organization.
+Lecture, three hours per week; observation, fifteen hours.

 ECE 1005.
 Health, Safety and Nutrition.
 3 hrs.

 This course provides an overview of the health, safety and nutritional needs of young children and early childhood practices to ensure children's well-being in group settings.
 Content includes roles and responsibilities of adults in meeting children's needs, the promotion of healthy lifestyle practices, understanding common childhood illnesses and injuries, meeting health, nutrition and safety standards, and planning nutritionally appropriate meals.

 ECE 1027.
 Child, Family, School & Community.
 3 hrs.